Marantz

 Marantz is a company that develops and sells high-end audio products.
-The company was founded in New York, but is now based in Japan.
+The company was founded in New York, but is now based in California.

-The first Marantz audio product was designed and built by Saul Marantz in his home in Kew Gardens, New York.
+The first Marantz audio product was designed and built by Saul Marantz in his home in Kew Gardens, New York City.
 The company had a major influence in the development of high fidelity audio systems, and reached the high point of their success in the mid to late 1970s.

 During the 1980s, while owned by Philips, a pioneer in compact disc technology, Marantz sold some very well received CD players, but other products in the line were not as successful as in the past.
 Beginning in the early 1990s, Marantz focused on higher-end components.
 In 2001, Marantz Japan acquired the brand from Philips and owned all overseas sales subsidiaries.

 In 2002 Marantz merged with competitor Denon into D&M Holdings Inc., later named D+M Group.
 On March 1, 2017, Sound United LLC completed the acquisition of D+M Holdings.